Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement

 • 4.2 Annual Leave

-1. The overall objective of Part 4 of this agreement as it relates to Annual Holidays, together with 2.5, is to ensure that employees receive a full years’ salary for each full year of employment.
+1. The overall objective of Part 4 of these clauses, together with 2.5, is to ensure that teachers receive a full years’ salary for each full year of employment.

-2. Employees shall be entitled to one day's paid holiday to be taken between Christmas and New Year in addition to the annual leave entitlement.
+2. Teachers are entitled to one day's paid holiday to be taken between Christmas and New Year in addition to the annual holidays entitlement.

-4. Employees agree to take their annual leave in advance of the entitlement falling due, except where there is agreement between the employer and employee to do otherwise.
+3. Teachers employed in kindergartens that operate term breaks agree to take their annual holidays in advance of their entitlement falling due, during periods that the kindergarten is closed for instruction unless there is agreement between the employer and teacher to do otherwise.

-8. For the purposes of calculating the entitlement to annual leave, professional time (which includes term breaks) or the entitlement to be paid when the kindergarten is closed for instruction pursuant to 2.5 of this agreement:
+6. For the purposes of calculating the entitlement to annual holidays, professional time (which includes term breaks) or the entitlement to be paid when the kindergarten is closed for instruction pursuant to 2.5 of this agreement:

-1. in the case of a resignation, the termination date of the employee shall be the date that the employee nominates as being the last date that the employee will be available to attend the kindergarten or elsewhere to carry out duties and responsibilities connected with that employee's employment
+1. in the case of a resignation, the termination date will be the date the teacher nominates as the last date that they will be available to attend the kindergarten or elsewhere to carry out duties and responsibilities connected with their employment

-2. in the case of termination by the employer, the termination date of the employee shall be the date specified by the employer in the notice of termination in accordance with 2.12.
+2. in the case of termination, the termination date of the teacher will be the date specified by the employer in the notice of termination in accordance with 2.12.

-10. Where an employee's employment terminates on the last working day before a public holiday, the employee shall be entitled to be paid for the public holiday concerned.
+7. Where a teacher's employment terminates on the last working day before a public holiday, the teacher will be entitled to be paid for the public holiday concerned.

 • 4.3 Sick Leave